magento/devdocs/guides/v2.3/extension-dev-guide/message-queues/config-mq.md

 1) Define handler in `communication.xml` file, in `<handler>` element
 2) Define handler in `queue_consumer.xml` file in `handler` attribute

-There are existing multiple ways how those handlers will be processed:
+Multiple ways exists how those handlers will be processed:

 1) If consumer in `queue_consumer.xml` does not have `consumerInstance` defined, then system will use default consumer: `Magento\Framework\MessageQueue\Consumer`.
 In this case, if `<consumer>` element has `handler` attribute, then it will be used, and `<handler>` element in `communication.xml` will be ignored.